Chris Rattue: It's time for an emergency procedure - All Blacks coach Ian Foster must go - NZ Herald

 It's time for an emergency procedure.

-The way the All Blacks are playing – and they weren't all that good for half of the record Bledisloe Cup win in Sydney either – shows that the many critics of Foster's appointment were on the money.
+The way the All Blacks are playing shows that the many critics of Foster's appointment were on the money.

 He's not the whole problem, not by a long way.
 But he is a problem, and a big one.